elcolin/ft_irc/README.md

         //              may be supported.
         //0             0 for no specified protocol

 Why SOCK_STREAM?
-Good french explanation right here ---> http://vidalc.chez.com/lf/socket.html#twotypes
+It's our socket type, here are some good french explanation regarding the different types: http://vidalc.chez.com/lf/socket.html#twotypes

 The return value of our function is a file descriptor refering to our freshly created endpoint.